The congregation and staff of the First Methodist Family extend to you our warmest congratulations and deepest prayers for your wedding.

 How many people will First Methodist Houston Downtown Sanctuary seat?
 The Downtown Chapel?
 The Westchase Sanctuary?
 The Westchase Chapel?

 The Downtown Sanctuary will seat 1350, the Chapel will seat 95.
 The Westchase Sanctuary will seat 2400 and the Westchase Chapel seats 200.

 May we select our own minister to officiate at our wedding?

 Yes.
 The wedding coordinator will ask you to make a first and second choice from our list of male and female clergy on staff at First Methodist Houston.
 The Wedding Coordinator will need to verify the availability of the requested pastor for your wedding date and get back with you.
 Once availability is determined a pre-marriage conference with your officiating pastor will need to be made.
 During the conference, the minister will discuss with you the details of the service and the meaning of marriage in the context of the Christian faith.
-This conference is in addition to the Premarital Workshop, Building a Solid Foundation.
+Several meetings will be held with your Minister prior to the ceremony.

 Can a pastor from another Church or other denomination of faith officiate our wedding?

 A pastor from another church or church denomination may assist with the ceremony only.
 Requests for the addition of a guest pastor should be made well in advance of the wedding date to the Wedding Coordinator, who will get approval from the officiating clergy.